nfdi4cat/voc4cat/README.md

 Here are the steps, for submitting updates in Excel including the git commands.

 - Get the Excel-vocabulary file
-  - For an existing vocabulary, download the last version of the vocabulary from
+  - For an existing vocabulary, download the latest version of the vocabulary from
-    - TODO Add link! (to-be-decided)
+    - TODO add link!
-  - For a new vocabulary, use the xlsx-file from the templates-folder.
+  - For settin up a new vocabulary, use the xlsx-file from the templates-folder.
 - Make changes to the Excel file
 - Add the Excel file to your clone of the repository into the folder `inbox-excel-vocabs`
   - The name of the Excel-file must match the vocabulary that you want to update (e.g. myvoc.xlsx to update a vocabulary named "myvoc").